jugglinmike/gh-issue-experiment/docs/ISSUE_TEMPLATE/sit-rep.md

 ---
 name: Situation Report
-about: Let us known about an incident with a deployed service.
+about: "Let us known about an incident with a deployed service :taco:"
 labels: sitrep
 ---